Ecole Heroes’ Memorial School

 Role of the School

-• To re-examine the hair of students detected with head lice upon their return to school, after treatment applied by the parents.
+- To re-examine the hair of students, after treatment applied by the parent.

 - We strongly discourage your child from sharing headwear, brushes, and clothes.